Conversations (software): Quicksy

 The offshoot instant messenger, Quicksy, was also created by Daniel Gultsch.
 Users of this client open an account at the host quicksy.im, where the username consists of the phone number.
 This enables a contact search for other users of the app using the contacts list or phone book.
 This is intended to lower the barrier to entry into the XMPP (Jabber) network.
 Quicksy users can also communicate with XMPP users on other hosts.

+In 2024, Monal, a XMPP client for iOS and macOS, was adapted to use mobile-based identification under the Quicksy name to make it available for iOS, with the agreement of Quicksy's author.

 Reception

 The Free Software Foundation includes Conversations in their software directory.

-In an analysis of Conversations and Xabber apps, researchers found "forensic artefacts" could be found on an Android device including local user, contacts and body of messages sent or received using the app, as plaintext in the main database maintained by the app.
+In an analysis of Conversations and Xabber apps, researchers found that "forensic artefacts" could be found on an Android device including local user, contacts and body of messages sent or received using the app, as plaintext in the main database maintained by the app.

 In 2017, Raul Radonz of XDA Developers wrote a detailed review of Conversations, including an interview of developer Daniel Gultsch.
 The review highlighted choices of encryption and inclusion of "Forward Secrecy".

 In a 2020 review, Decentralize Today said "XMPP and Conversations has the potential to be an excellent and super secure messenger if you host it yourself," but "problems could emerge when you use XMPP with contacts who are on different servers."

 Anticapitalist webhost company, Autistici, wrote detailed setup instructions for Conversations for their XMPP service.